x2es/protobuf-tools/UserStories.md

 ## ProtoBuf Wrapper Features

-Implementation of following features will simplify making hi-level logic
+Implementation of following features will simplify making hi-level logic (all implemented)

     In order to easy recognizing of message type    I want to get link on meta-class from any message instance and it's class (constuctor)
     In order to easy listing available messages			I want to get list of all available messages